New! The most advanced BI insights tool for your global workforce

 Employees covered under the Employment Act are paid for eleven standard public holidays, and anyone that works during a scheduled holiday must receive 200% of their regular daily wage.
 With regard to paid leave, workers must receive seven days of paid leave after their first year of service.
 The number of days increases with each year of subsequent service and caps at fourteen days of maximum paid leave.

-For more information please check out Singapore in the CountryPedia.
+For more information please see Singapore’s employment and labour law details in the CountryPedia.

 According to Harvard Business Review, the Philippines is the world’s second-fastest growing economy, producing more than its fair share of technology startups, a testament to the high-quality talent available in the relatively small country.